On the Complexity of Quantum Field Theory: Complexity of QFT actions

 \paragraph{Local bounds and domain dependence.} The significance of Pfaffian functions lies in the \textit{global} bounds which they satisfy, which makes them behave like polynomials despite being a fairly general class of functions.
 Generic analytic functions do not satisfy such bounds and may therefore have an infinite complexity.
 One way to nonetheless include, in addition to Pfaffian functions, more general analytic functions in the framework is to restrict these functions to bounded domains, and to rely on \textit{local} complexity bounds.
 However, it then becomes evident that the complexity of such a restricted analytic function should depend on the size of the domain.
 As a simple example, the function $f(x) = \sin(x)$ has infinitely many zeros on the real line, and when restricted to a bounded interval it has a finitely many zeros depending on the size of the interval.

-\paragraph{Log-Noetherian functions.} A class of functions which has the desired local complexity bounds is given by the log-Noetherian functions introduced in \cite{binyamini2024lognoetherianfunctions}.
+\paragraph{Log-Noetherian functions.} A class of functions which satisfies strong local complexity bounds is given by the log-Noetherian functions introduced in \cite{binyamini2024lognoetherianfunctions}.
 We will not give the complete definition of these functions (see section 2 of \cite{binyamini2024lognoetherianfunctions}), but rather describe an illustrative case that captures many of their core features.
 Let us consider a domain of the form

 where $D_\circ(\rho)=\{z\in\bbC\,|\,|z|<\rho\}$ is the punctured disk of radius $\rho$.
 A \textit{log-Noetherian} chain on $U$ consists of bounded holomorphic functions $\xi_1,\ldots,\xi_R: U \to \bbC$ satisfying a system of differential equations